maximilien/musings/blogs/ai/5/draft.md

 **Testing tools under pressure.** Hackathons are my go-to environment for stress-testing dev tools I'm building or evaluating.
 If a tool works under hackathon pressure, it'll work anywhere.

-One anecdote worth sharing: I won a GitHub Hack Night in early winder by showing Vectras, a multiagent platform I'd been using internally to build and maintain my projects.
+One anecdote worth sharing: I won a GitHub Hack Night in early winter by showing Vectras, a multiagent platform I'd been using internally to build and maintain my projects.
 I hadn't even intended to submit it since it had no UI/UX—I was using it as infrastructure for another hack.

-But using Lovable I was able to quickly build a complete UI/UX, connect it to my backend agents, and use Weaviate as the common knowledge based for the agents.
+But using Lovable I was able to quickly build a complete UI/UX, connect it to my backend agents, and use Weaviate as the common knowledge base for the agents.
 The excitement and feedback from judges and participants gave me the conviction to keep investing in it, which led to a significantly better version.
 I'll discuss Vectras and its recent incarnation in a future post.

 ## My Hackathon Strategy Playbook